Flight Delay Compensation

 But what exactly does that mean?
 An EU flight is when the flight departed from an EU airport.
 Or the flight arrived at an EU airport on an EU carrier.
 Also included; airports in Iceland, Liechtenstein, Norway and Switzerland.

-So a delayed Heathrow to New York flight qualifies, regardless of the airline.
-For New York to Heathrow, you are entitled to compensation flying British Airways or Thomas Cook, but not on Emirates.
+So if your flight was delayed Heathrow to New York flight, this qualifies, regardless of the airline.
+For New York to Heathrow, you are entitled to compensation from the airline flying British Airways or Thomas Cook, but not on Emirates.
+This is because Thomas Cook and British Airways are EU based carriers.

 2. You can make a flight delay claim back till 2010